ssanjanapai/is477-fall2023-final-project/README.md

 - Used the DOT file and created workflow visualization using  https://edotor.net/
 - Worked on Licenses
 - Wrote a clear and concise Readme.md

-## Analysis:
-The analysis of the Car Evaluation Dataset reveals insightful patterns and model performance metrics.
-The summary statistics provide a comprehensive overview of the dataset, capturing essential characteristics.
-A bar chart depicting the distribution of car evaluation classes illustrates the dataset's class balance.

-Utilizing a Decision Tree classifier, the model is trained on the dataset, achieving an accuracy of [insert accuracy here].
-The confusion matrix further details the classifier's performance, showcasing how well it predicts each evaluation level.
-The results are saved in a classification results file, offering a concise summary of the model's accuracy and the confusion matrix.

-The heatmap visualization of the confusion matrix enhances interpretability, providing a clear representation of the model's predictive performance across different evaluation levels.
-Overall, the analysis offers a robust understanding of the dataset and the effectiveness of the employed classification model.

 ## Workflow